 Traveling — whether for work or pleasure — can be a harrowing experience.
-We thought we’d try to summarize some of our best tips that, we’ve found, make everything go a bit more smoothly, from planning, to packing, to enjoying the experience.
+We thought we’d try to summarize some of our best tips for traveling for work that, we’ve found, make everything go a bit more smoothly, from planning, to packing, to enjoying the experience — including how to pack a suit jacket!

 2. Know how to pack.